Virgin Money is one of the companies within the Virgin Group, founded by Sir Richard Branson.

 Those on the additional rate (45%) do not benefit from a Personal Savings Allowance and must pay tax on savings interest.

 In addition to this tax-free allowance, you can save tax-free in an individual savings account (ISA), where every adult has an annual allowance tied to the tax year, which ends each year on April 5 (the ISA allowance is £20,000).

 But whatever account you pick, make sure it suits your needs, and that you understand the terms and conditions attached.

-The first £85,000 (as of 30 January, 2017) of any savings held with an instituion such as Virgin is protected by the Financial Services Compensation Scheme (FSCS).
+The first £85,000 (as of January 30, 2017) of any savings held with an institution such as Virgin Money is protected by the Financial Services Compensation Scheme (FSCS).